Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 3. Immunomodulators ("Imunofan").

-After the elimination of the inflammatory process, the patient is prescribed physiotherapy treatment (electrical prostate stimulation, magnetotherapy, etc.).
+After the elimination of the inflammatory process, the patient is prescribed treatment with physiotherapeutic methods (electrical stimulation of the prostate, magnetic therapy, etc.).
 They help speed up recovery and are performed on an outpatient basis.

-In extreme cases, when taking medications did not give the desired result, the doctor may decide on a surgical operation.
-Such an intervention consists of resection of the prostate and is usually performed in older men.
+In extreme cases, when medication has not given the desired result, the doctor may decide to perform a surgical operation.
+Such an intervention consists in resection of the prostate and is usually performed on older men.
 Young people are not prescribed such treatment due to possible complications (enuresis, impotence, infertility).

-If bacterial prostatitis becomes chronic, it is quite difficult to treat it.
+If bacterial prostatitis has become chronic, it is quite difficult to treat it.
 It must be remembered that it is no longer possible to do this at home.

 Preventive measures

-The best thing about bacterial prostatitis is an active lifestyle.
-This is due to the fact that the gland itself is poorly supplied with blood.
-Therefore, those who have sedentary work need to take regular breaks in order to walk a little or do (pulling in the anus muscles, etc.).
+The best bacterial prostatitis is an active lifestyle.
+This is due to the fact that the gland itself is poorly provided with blood.
+Therefore, those who have a sedentary job need to regularly take a break in order to walk around a bit or do something (retracting the muscles of the anus, etc.).

-A contrast shower gives a good effect.
-In this case, a stream of water is directed directly to the perineal area.
-The use time of warm (hot) water is 30 seconds, cool water should not exceed 15 seconds.
+A good effect gives a contrast shower.
+In this case, the jet of water is directed directly to the perineal area.
+The time of using warm (hot) water is 30 seconds, cool - should not exceed 15 seconds.
 The average duration of the procedure should be 5 minutes.

 Preventive measures also include:

-• Fight constipation.
-If you cannot get rid of them on your own, you need to see a doctor who will advise mild laxatives.
+• Fight against constipation.
+If you can’t get rid of them on your own, you should consult a doctor who will advise mild laxatives.

-• Normalization of sexual activity (choosing a permanent partner, using a condom in case of questionable contact, avoiding prolonged absence or overly active sex).
+• Normalization of sexual life (choosing a permanent partner, using a condom in case of doubtful contact, avoiding prolonged absence or excessively active sex).

 • Regular preventive examination by a urologist for all men over 40-45 years old.